 - Take the pan from the oven and immediately remove the steak to a large plate.
 Tent with aluminum foil and let it rest for about five minutes.

 - Cut the steak against the grain and fan the pieces out on each serving plate.
-Serve immediately with a nice salad and a great bottle of wine.
+Serve immediately.